SOFIE-project/Marketplace/doc/structure.md

 For this purpose the top-level project directory is structured as
 follows:

-* `sofie_offer_marketplace`
+* `src/sofie_offer_marketplace`

-  this is the actual python package code
+  This is the actual python package code that implements a generic offer marketplace interface.

+* `src/sofie_offer_marketplace_cli`

+  This contains a command line tool that uses the generic interface, and tries to be applicable in as many situations as possible.

 * `solidity`

-  contains solidity code

-* `examples`

-  examples, including sample marketplace implementation and deployment scripts to make it possible to deploy the sample implementation easily on AWS
+  Contains the actual solidity code, including `solidity/contracts` for the contracts and tests in `solidity/tests`.

 * `doc`